 Sometimes a typical office desk for your desktop against a wall is not the ideal setup.
 Versatility is the key and that is best achieved with zoning and flexible setups.
 For instance, an office desk may be complimented nicely with another desk floating in the room for all the creative tasks; one zone for all the computer work and another zone for all the creative projects.
 As a matter of fact, I think creative work is best carried out on floating worktops.

 On the other hand, U shaped desks create up to three different zones, offering plenty of workstation space while containing a minimal surface area.
 L-shaped desks seem to work fine as well with many people.
 However, I found out in practice that the short end of the L shaped desk was best suited for shared-printing purposes.
 Any attempts to store things under that part of the desk were futile and counter-productive.
 Standing desks with adjustable heights may be also a viable solution.
 They are gaining in popularity so keep that option in mind too.

-The bottom line is to determine a scheme of zones with the best suited desk(s), based on the actual needs of your work.
-At this point, it is worthwhile mentioning that investing in a good office chair with a lumbar support that promotes a good posture is vital.
+The bottom line is to determine a scheme of zones with the best-suited desk(s), based on the actual needs of your work.
+At this point, it is worthwhile mentioning that investing in a good office chair with lumbar support that promotes a good posture is vital.
 Hunching over a laptop after a couple of hours will surely be counter-productive.